nishlumi/microstudio-library-gameui/reference.md

 * **`draw()`**: Draws the content of `showtext`.

 #### Note:
-When displaying messages in a game, they are displayed one word (or one character for Japanese) at a time.
+When displaying messages during a game, they are displayed one word (or one character for Japanese) at a time.
 The display speed can be adjusted with the value of `drawtime`.

 ```